CloAk-64bit/NukeTabz/README.md

 # NukeTabz
-This is a Browser extension that allows users to Nuke(close tabs) their browser tabs they don't want open any more by adding URLs (tabs) they do want to keep separated with " , (comma)" if they have multiple tabs they want to keep open
+This is a Browser extension that allows users to Nuke(close tabs) their browser tabs they don't want open any more by adding URLs (tabs) they do want to keep separated with " ~ (tilde)" if they have multiple tabs they want to keep open

 # How to get Started:
 - Firstly you will need to unzip the file.